N0tR3tr0/jjwrites/src/drafts/thinking-it-through.md

 tags: [thoughts]
 ---

 > Original motivation from 28th July 2019.
-Published on 9th Nov 2019.
+Published on

 Yet to write